jvino/cluster-hpc-gpu-guides/docs/interactive_services/rstudio.md

 In the bottom right section you are able to browse graphically your HOME directory located in the ReCaS-Bari GPFS file system.

-## 2 Required information
+## 2 Request
 Rstudio on HPC/GPU cluster is available only for those users with a ReCaS-Bari HPC/HTC account active.
 Users without such an account MUST register using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/richiesta-credenziali-2) (check the box "**Account for access to ReCas-Bari compute services (HTC/HPC)**").

 You can check if the registration is successfully completed by access to the `frontend.recas.ba.infn.it` server via ssh:

 `ssh <username>@frontend.recas.ba.infn.it`

-After that, you can request your personal Jupyter Notebook instance using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/support-request).
+After that, you can request your personal RStudio instance using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/support-request).

 Please provide the following information: